Hog837/capstone-jonah-hogate/README.md

-# capstone-jonah-hogate

-Overview
+# Overview
 This is a react app used for showing new fishers where and what bait to use to catch fish.
 Anyone on the app can upload a picture of a fish, type of fish, bait used, and the location in longitude and latittude.

-Tech used
+# Tech used
-- mapbox api
+- Mapbox api
-- mapbox-gl
+- Mapbox-gl
 - express-fileupload
 - React
 - Sass (Scss)

-How to Run
+# How to Run

 Clone Repo
 First, you must clone the repo into your preferred editor.